Blue Beetle: Jaime Reyes

 Jaime Reyes is a teenager who lives in El Paso, Texas, with his father, mother, and little sister; his father owns a garage and his mother is a nurse.
 Jaime has offered to help his father out at the garage, but his father has turned him down.
 He feels Jaime should enjoy his childhood for as long as he can, and should attempt to further his education.
 He finds the scarab in a vacant lot and it fuses with him while he sleeps.
 After Booster Gold revealed Jaime's new powers to him, Jaime was swept up in the climactic battle with Brother Eye during Infinite Crisis.
-He later becomes a member of the Teen Titans, and is good friends with Rose Wilson (Ravager), Robin, Static, and others.
+He later becomes a member of the Teen Titans, and is good friends with Rose Wilson (Ravager), Static, and others.
 In Teen Titans (vol. 3) #83, he takes a break from the team to be with his mother.

-Jaime has a girlfriend, the young sorceress Traci 13, who gets along well with Jaime's family.
+Jaime has a girlfriend, the young sorceress Traci Thirteen, who gets along well with Jaime's family.
 His large and loving family is a major source of strength and guidance for Jaime.
-Christopher Smith aka the Peacemaker also became a mentor for the young Blue Beetle.
+Christopher Smith / Peacemaker also became a mentor for the young Blue Beetle.

 Jaime co-starred along with the rest of the former Justice League International in Justice League: Generation Lost.

 Following DC's "Flashpoint" storyline Blue Beetle was one of 52 monthly titles launched in September 2011, again starring Jaime Reyes.
 The series was cancelled after 17 issues in January 2013.